MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 Subsequent runs will be faster after the initial setup of the mapping key file.
 The following demonstrations show how quickly you can prepare the Zoom data for integrating and analyzing in Workplace Analytics.

-#### Prepare Zoom files on demand demo
+#### Prepare Zoom files on-demand demo

 <img src="../images/wpa/use/zoom-files-demo.gif" height="486" width="800" alt="video" data-linktype="relative-path">

-#### Upload Zoom metrics on demand demo
+#### Upload Zoom metrics on-demand demo

 <img src="../images/wpa/use/zoom-metrics-demo.gif" alt="video" data-linktype="relative-path">

 ## Prerequisites

-The following is required before you can run the Zoom Collaboration analysis in R:
+The following are required before you can run the Zoom Collaboration analysis in R:

 * Workplace Analytics licenses for your analysis population.
 * Zoom Business, Education, or API plans and have access to the Zoom Admin portal.